aleiva3476/SimpleRijndael/README.md

 # SimpleRijndael
- Simple usage of the Rijndael algorithm in .NET
+ Simple use of the Rijndael algorithm in .NET

 Example of usage: